Gaming Industry Initiative Aims To Spark 10,000 conversations To Tackle Lockdown Loneliness

 Ukie is the trade body representing the gaming sector in the UK.
 It has devised the campaign to help tackle loneliness during the coronavirus lockdown by encouraging people to communicate with friends, family and people in their community through online gaming.

 The Ukie campaign launches on Wednesday 17 June and culminates with the Play&Talk weekend on the 20th and 21st of June.
-Further information about the campaign is available by clicking here.

 The aim over the two days is to encourage people to find one hour to play an online game with friends and families and spark 10,000 conversations across the UK to help counter loneliness.